puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 **Resolution**:

-* Uses the releasemajor key of the os structured fact, which itself splits down its operatingsystemrelease key at decimal point for osfamily RedHat derivatives and Debian.
+* Uses the release['major'] entry of the os structured fact, which itself attempts to use its own release['full'] entry to determine the major release value.
+* In RedHat osfamily derivatives and Debian, splits down the release string for a decimal point and uses the first non-decimal character.
-* Uses operatingsystemrelease key to the first non decimal character for operatingsystem Solaris.
+* In Solaris, uses the first non-decimal character of the release string.
+* In Ubuntu, uses the characters before and after the first decimal point, as in '14.04'.
+* In Windows, uses the full release string in the case of server releases, such as '2012 R2', and uses the first non-decimal character in the cases of releases such as '8.1'.
 * This should be the same as lsbmajdistrelease, but on minimal systems there are too many dependencies to use LSB